tyhopp/patch-files/README.md

 npx patch-files@latest node_modules/a/a.js
 ```

-To create a patch for a multiple file:
+To create a patch for multiple files:

 ```bash
 npx patch-files@latest node_modules/a/a.js,node_modules/b/b.js
 ```

+> If you use [VSCode](https://code.visualstudio.com), you can right click on a file and select "Copy Relative File" to get file path quickly.

 To apply patches: